relay-integrations/relay-stdlib/steps/jq/README.md

 # stdlib-step-jq

-This step applies a jq filter to some arbitrary input data.
+This step applies a jq filter to process JSON data.

 ## Specification